 “What traditional engagement surveys are not doing is actually giving the leaders a framework to understand why people are grumbling – and how they can use this information to improve their business.”

-Qlearsite’s Organisational Fitness tool, on the other hand, gives senior leaders the why and the how of employee engagement, as well as the what.
+Qlearsite’s engagement framework on the other hand, gives senior leaders the why and the how of employee engagement, as well as the what.
 It goes way beyond giving satisfaction results, and links what teams are saying directly to behaviours.
 So absenteeism, for example, can be directly linked to insights from the workforce themselves.

 A traditional survey may have found that teams weren’t happy.
-In engagement 3.0 surveys link employee feelings and insights to actions that can make organisations more productive and profitable – and boost employee engagement at the same time.
+In engagement 3.0, employee surveys link employee experience and insights to actions that can make organisations more productive and profitable – and boost employee engagement at the same time.

 “Lots of these surveys are revealing important elements of the employee voice, but they’re really struggling to connect that back into business leaders’ language – so business leaders don’t know how to convert that into meaningful change,” says Clark.